eonist/eonist.github.io/_posts/2021-06-10-NSOperationQueue-in-swift.md

 ### Todo:
 - Figure out how to add timeout to NSOperation
-- Figure out how NSOperation is started, can it be added to while it runs etc? 🏀
+- Figure out how NSOperation is started, can it be added to while it runs etc?
+Answer: it begins when you add something to the queue i thin